Haris Pamboukis: Legal career

 He studied law in Paris (Paris I- Panthéon - Sorbonne) from where he also obtained a PhD with honors in 1990 (Docteur d'Etat en droit).
 His thesis, under the title “L'acte public étranger en droit international privé” (Lagarde Bibliothèque de Droit Privé, t.219, Paris (1987), prologue Paul Lagarde), was published in 1993 in Librairie de Droit et de la Jurisprudence, has earned several national and international awards, and has been cited internationally in the field of private international law.

 From 1990 until 1996, he served as chief editor of the Journal Revue Hellenique de Droit International.

 Since 2020, he has served as the Director of the Hellenic Institute of International and Foreign Law.

 He is a lawyer licensed to practice law before the Supreme Court (since 1996), and has served as scientific Supervisor at the Athens Bar Association Committee on the modernization of the legal profession.
-Furthermore, he has appeared as a lawyer before the European Court of Human Rights (Strasbourg) and the Court of the European Union (Luxembourg), while he has also served as arbitrator in many institutional (ICC, LCIA) and ad hoc arbitrations.
+Furthermore, he has appeared as a lawyer before the European Court of Human Rights, in Strasbourg, and the Court of Justice of the European Union, in Luxembourg, while he has also served as arbitrator in many institutional (ICC, LCIA) and ad hoc arbitrations.

 He has been elected as a member of the Unidroit (1998, Rome), as well as of many national and foreign scientific institutions, while he has actively participated in many legal conferences.
 He has also served as the representative of the Hellenic Republic in the Hague Conference on Private International Law (HCCH) as well as the UNCITRAL.

 As a lawyer, he specializes in Private International Law, International Business Transactions, International Arbitration and Alternative Dispute Resolution.

 He has experience in mediation and negotiations in international commercial disputes and in drafting legislation in the field of offshore companies, international sales, and privatizations.

 He had served as a regular member of the Special Court (hearing cases on miscarriage of justice and the salaries of Justices).

 He had been a member of the Greek Committee of Nationality and of the Special Supreme Court.

 Today, he is considered one of the pre-eminent lawyers in international litigation and is a founding partner of PMN-Pamboukis – Maravelis- Nikolaidis & Associates law firm (Alpha Law), a boutique law firm specializing in international transactions and international arbitration.

 As of August 2025, he is a Member of the Institute of International Law (Institut de Droit International).